roman-milk/roman-milk.github.io/the-next-one.md

  "Nope.
 It will happen on its own and when it does I'm pretty sure that you will pass it.
 No more talking about it.
 We are out to have a good time tonight, not plan our future.
 Tonight is dance, dance, dance."

  We had a very good time for the first hour of the party and then it turned a bit sour.
 Allison showed up at the party.
 Seeing her there with a date didn't bother me and there was no reason why it should have, but it soon became apparent that Allison's purpose was to try and get me pissed.
 She plastered herself to her date on the dance floor and ground her body into her partner and he responded by dropping his hand to her ass and pulling her tight against him.
 Allison looked at me and gave me a nasty smile.
-Report_Story #3